A categorification of acyclic principal coefficient cluster algebras: Introduction

+Indeed, our construction begins with the definition of an algebra $A$ as a particular quotient of the (complete) path algebra of a quiver $\lift{Q}$ agreeing with that of the initial seed of $\pprinclust{Q}$ up to the addition of arrows between frozen vertices.
+The algebra $A$ is finite-dimensional and has a strong homological symmetry property---it is bimodule internally $3$-Calabi--Yau with respect to the frozen vertices \cite[Def.~2.4]{Pressland-iCY}.
+We then construct the category $\frobcat_Q$ from $A$ by applying earlier results of the author \cite[Thm.~4.1, Thm.~4.10]{Pressland-iCY}.
+The main step in the proof of Theorem~\ref{t:main-cat-thm}, taking up Sections~\ref{s:pp-coeffs}--\ref{s:acyclic} of the paper, is to define $A$ and show that it satisfies the assumptions of these theorems.

+As a consequence of this approach we obtain the following surprising result, which is not specific to acyclic quivers, and which we expect to be of independent interest.
+For the definitions of ordinary and frozen Jacobian algebras, see Definition~\ref{d:frjacalg}.

-\begin{thm*}[\Cref{QPinterior}] Let $(Q,W)$ be a quiver with potential admitting a positive grading, and let $\stab{A}=\jac{Q}{W}$.
-Then there is a frozen Jacobian algebra $A=A_{Q,W}$ (constructed explicitly in \Cref{bigQP}), internally bimodule $3$-Calabi--Yau with respect to its frozen idempotent $e$, such that $\stab{A}=A/\Span{e}$. \end{thm*}
+\begin{thm*}[Corollary of Theorem~\ref{t:bi3cy}] Let $(Q,W)$ be a quiver with potential, and let $\stab{A}=\jac{Q}{W}$ be its Jacobian algebra.
+Then there is a frozen Jacobian algebra $A=A_{Q,W}$ (Definition~\ref{d:bigQP}), internally bimodule $3$-Calabi--Yau with respect to its frozen idempotent $e$, such that $\stab{A}=A/\Span{e}$. \end{thm*}

-We see this statement as analogous to a result of Keller \cite[Thm.~6.3, Thm.~A.12]{kellerdeformed}, implying that any finite-dimensional Jacobian algebra may be realised as the $0$-th homology of a bimodule $3$-Calabi--Yau dg-algebra constructed by Ginzburg \cite{ginzburgcalabiyau}, and based on this analogy conjecture that it remains true without the assumption on the grading.
+We see this statement as analogous to a result of Van den Bergh \cite[Thm.~A.12]{kellerdeformed}, implying that the Jacobian algebra of a quiver with potential may be realised as the $0$-th homology of a bimodule $3$-Calabi--Yau dg-algebra constructed by Ginzburg \cite{ginzburgcalabiyau}.
+Indeed, the construction of $A_{Q,W}$ has some features in common with that of the Ginzburg dg-algebra $\Gamma_{Q,W}$ of $(Q,W)$ (see Remark~\ref{r:Ginzburg}), but at present we do not know a precise recipe for constructing $A_{Q,W}$ from $\Gamma_{Q,W}$.

-Proving \Cref{main-cat-thm}\ref{main-cat-thm-mut} involves extending results of Buan--Iyama--Reiten--Smith \cite{buanmutation}, on mutations of cluster-tilting objects and quivers with potential, to the Frobenius setting.
-The details of these arguments, which were included in the first arXiv version of the present paper, are now given in a separate article \cite{presslandmutation}, and also apply to other Frobenius cluster categories, such as the Grassmannian cluster categories of Jensen, King and Su \cite{jensencategorification}.
+It is necessary to pass from the more familiar system of principal coefficients to some larger collection of frozen variables in order for a result like Theorem~\ref{t:main-cat-thm} to be possible, since a Frobenius categorification of the principal coefficient cluster algebra $\princlust{Q}$ cannot exist; see Proposition~\ref{p:no-prin-cat}.
+However, by taking a suitable quotient of $\frobcat_Q$, we also define a second category $\frobcat^+_Q$, which is extriangulated in the sense of Nakaoka and Palu \cite{nakaokaextriangulated}.
+This second category is the categorification of $\princlust{Q}$ referred to in the title.
+Our construction allows the desired properties of $\frobcat^+_Q$ to be deduced directly from the corresponding properties of $\frobcat_Q$ appearing in Theorem~\ref{t:main-cat-thm}, via \cite[Prop.~3.30]{nakaokaextriangulated}.